 - Creation unfolded, not all at once, but over time.

 It’s really something to marvel at; that these 4 tenets, first taught in Genesis, are something that even rigid naturalists can agree with!
 I’ve also heard some very compelling harmonizations between the Genesis account and the timelines offered by modern cosmology.
-See one here.
+Gerald Schroder offers one such solution in his book Genesis and the Big Bang.

 Now, aside from these basic facts, there is much disagreement among Christians about how God did it.
-I myself used by a Young Earth Creationist, but I’ve changed my camp and would now consider myself some sort of progressive creationist.
+I myself used by a Young Earth Creationist, but I’ve changed my camp.
+Now I’d now consider myself some sort of progressive creationist.
 But what all serious Christians agree on is that God is our Creator and that God made people special, to be stewards of creation and that He made us in His image.
-We further believe that we fell out of right relationship with God in the distant past through sin and this brought us and our world under a curse – this is what we all believe about the ‘whys’ of Creation.
+We further believe that we fell out of right relationship with God in the distant past.
+Sin brought us and our world under a curse – this is what we all believe about the ‘whys’ of Creation.

 Because this is such a rich and potent bit of agreement, we ought to clearly separate in our minds, the “how” and the “why” questions of Scripture.
-The Bible claims to be true in all the matters it touches on, but it does not claim to give exhaustive truth on matters of God’s methods.
+The Bible is true in all the matters it touches on.
+But it does not claim to give exhaustive truth on matters of God’s methods.
 Yet on matters of God’s meaning in creation, and in the New Creation in Christ, the Bible is explicit.
-So when debating the “how”, we do well to listen to a great scientist who also happened to be a devoted follower of Jesus Christ and who had some experience wrestling with the tension of faith and science and what the Bible teaches:
+So when debating the “how”, we do well to listen to a great scientist of the past.
+He happened to be a devoted follower of Jesus Christ and had some experience wrestling with the tension of faith and science and what the Bible teaches:

 From these things it follows as a necessary consequence that: since the Holy Ghost did not intend to teach us whether heaven moves or stands still: whether its shape is spherical or like a discus or extended in a plane: nor whether the earth is located at its center or off to one side, then so much the less was it intended to settle for us any other conclusion of the same kind.
 And the motion or rest of the earth and the sun is so closely linked with the things just named, that without a determination of the one, neither side can be taken in the other matters.
 Now if the Holy Spirit has purposely neglected to teach us propositions of this sort as irrelevant to the highest goal (that is, to our salvation), how can anyone affirm that it is obligatory to take sides on them, and that one belief is required by faith, while the other side is erroneous?
 Can an opinion be heretical and yet have no concern with the salvation of souls?
 Can the Holy Ghost be asserted not to have intended teaching us something that does concern our salvation?
 I would say here something that was heard from an ecclesiastic of the most eminent degree: ‘That the intention of the Holy Ghost is to teach us how one goes to heaven, not how heaven goes.Galileo (1632)